elmkl/stonks/README.md

 1. create `routers/yourexchange.py` with an `APIRouter`
 2. add `app.include_router(yourexchange.router)` in `main.py`
 3. add to the `exchanges` list in your root endpoint

+# Things for the future
+Add graphs/visualizer and more exchanges